 Perched on the north shore of Lake Ontario and guarding over the mouth of the Saint Lawrence River sits one of Canada’s most underrated cities to visit, Kingston Ontario.
-Like many, I’ve passed through Kingston traveling between Toronto and Montreal and like many, I have noted the historic limestone buildings, cozy coffee shops, and the sailboat-dotted shoreline and said to myself “I should really stop here someday.”
+Like many, I’ve passed through Kingston travelling between Toronto and Montreal and like many, I have noted the historic limestone buildings, cosy coffee shops, and the sailboat-dotted shoreline and said to myself “I should really stop here someday.”
 Once again, like many this “someday” seemed to be just that.
 Separate trips from Toronto to Ottawa and Quebec City brought me past Kingston’s door without stopping in to say hello.
 With 2017 being Canada’s 150th birthday I made an effort to see as much of the country as possible.
 This meant getting off the 401 and finally discovering Kingston.
-What I found was an energetic food and music loving town with a history like no other.
+What I found was an energetic food and music-loving town with a history like no other.

 Kingston, Let’s Eat

 My time discovering Kingston began how visiting any new destination should, drinking and eating with locals and getting their take on what sets their city apart.
-Squeezed onto the patio of Dianne’s Fish Shack overlooking Kingston’s harbor, I received the most awesome introduction one could ask for.
+Squeezed onto the patio of Dianne’s Fish Shack overlooking Kingston’s harbour, I received the most awesome introduction one could ask for.
 86-year-old author and self-proclaimed foodie Laurie Lewis gushed about her hometown’s dedication to food and the arts.
 In between trying to set her up with my grandfather and comparing Kingston’s street tacos to Mexico’s I realized I was in for a treat.
-Reconnected highschool friends Gary and Flame agreed.
+Reconnected high school friends Gary and Flame agreed.
 The food scene in Kingston is on point.
 “Gary is my restaurant boyfriend” jokes Flame about her excuse to try new restaurants and dishes.

 Their passion and interest in discovering new treasures in their own hometown struck a chord with me however with a population of roughly 130,000, Kingston isn’t a big city.
 Was there really that much of a food scene to explore?
 This became my goal but as I quickly found out, it was an easy and delicious task.

 Saturday I strolled the expensive farmers market and artisanal stalls surrounding the iconic City Hall.
 Mixed in with the fresh produce, butter tarts, and maple syrup you will find local entertainment and city-run chef demonstrations.
 Clearly, Kingston takes its food seriously.
 I watched as a local cook went through grilling the perfect steak.
 The large audience ate it up, figuratively and literally with samples of the finished dish.
-Curious what made Kingston such a dedicated foodie town, I chatted up a local vendor who was quick to point out Kingston‘s ease of access to nearby farms for fresh products to play with, as well as the community of chefs helping chefs.
-Makes delicious sense and a win for locals and customers.
+Curious about what made Kingston such a dedicated foodie town, I chatted up a local vendor who was quick to point out Kingston‘s ease of access to nearby farms for fresh products to play with, as well as the community of chefs helping chefs.
+Makes delicious sense and is a win for locals and customers.

-Deep into their wine cellar, this conversation continued at the Le Chien Noir Bistro, one of Kingston‘s favorite restaurants.
+Deep into their wine cellar, this conversation continued at the Le Chien Noir Bistro, one of Kingston‘s favourite restaurants.
 At its core, Le Chien Noir is fresh and local.
 They source their products from local growers and offer farm to table options that are creative and delicious.
 You don’t have to look too much further than their duck confit poutine with brie to see what I mean.
 Lunch with owner Jamie Hodges at the Juniper Cafe, Kingston’s somewhat hidden gem and only waterfront patio in town, echoed what I had heard since I arrived.
-Kingston is a community full of food loving folk with a massive pantry at it’s doorstep.
+Kingston is a community full of food-loving folk with a massive pantry at its doorstep.
 Of course, this makes for good eating and visiting.

 Washing it Down

 Alongside Kingston’s love of fresh and local comes a beer scene that is both historic and new.
 As I found on my time discovering Kingston with Kingston Food Tours, my prejudice against Ontario beer was grossly misguided.
-I had always associated Ontario with big beer companies pushing easy drinking over any sort of flavor or complexity.
+I had always associated Ontario with big beer companies pushing easy drinking over any sort of flavour or complexity.
 From IPA’s at Stone City Ales (Kingston‘s newest craft brewery) to traditional ales at the Kingston Brewing Company (Ontario’s oldest brewpub), Kingston’s beer scene is anything but watered down.

 Yes, my brief time discovering Kingston was full of surprises, and I’ve only scratched the surface.